CruxTheStaff/port_delays_monitor/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## 📬 Contact
+For inquiries about the maritime data analysis:

+LinkedIn: Stavroula Kamini

+Email: cruxthestaff@helicondata.com